 Top 10 Endangered

 With over 7,500 of New Zealand's plant and animal species currently in some danger of going extinct, it is imperative that we understand where help is needed most urgently.
 The Endangered Species Foundation has compiled a list of the New Zealand's Ten Most Endangered Species, ranked in order of those closest to becoming extinct.
-You can help to save the 'Rarest of the Rare', by becoming a sponsor or by making a donation.
+You can help by becoming a supporter and making a donation.
 Click here to learn more about how this list was created.

 1. Maui dolphin

 The critically endangered Māui dolphin (Cephalorhynchus hectori maui) is one of the world’s smallest and rarest dolphins.
 An endemic sub-species closely related to the Hector’s dolphin, it is now found only in the shallow coastal waters off the west coast of the North Island.
 Only between 55 to 63 Māui dolphins remain.
 Entanglement in fishing nets and debris, mining activity, boat strike, pollution and disease, continue to pose real risks to the species' survival.

 2. Canterbury knobbled weevil